mpalmer79/VeriFlow/docs/build.md

 TESTING REQUIREMENTS
 ==================================================

-Extend the current test suite as needed.
+Extend the test suite as needed.

 At minimum add/update tests for:
-1. refactored document-service boundaries still preserve behavior
-2. frontend extraction does not break current flows
-3. CI commands used in workflow are valid
-4. tightened config/secret behavior works correctly by environment
-5. CORS config remains functional but less permissive
-6. any rate limiting added is actually enforced
-7. PostgreSQL-oriented test path or CI path works if implemented
-8. Docker/container files are coherent at least structurally
+1. frontend/product-state groundwork if test infra is added
+2. admin surface visibility or gating logic where feasible
+3. Railway/deployment config consistency if practical
+4. startup/config safety related to hosted environments
+5. any replacement of native confirmations or state handling
+6. docs/config assumptions reflected in code

-Use existing test patterns where possible.
+Use existing patterns where possible.
-Do not create a new framework unless absolutely necessary.
+Do not create a giant framework unless justified.

 ==================================================
 IMPLEMENTATION DISCOVERY STEPS